-- (1) Indications of geographical origin, pursuant to the provisions of this Chapter, shall be protected without their registration. - (2) Pursuant to the provisions of international treaties that are binding to Latvia, special protective measures pertaining to specific types of indications of geographical origin or to a fixed list of indications of geographical origin may be prescribed. - (3) Geographic names and signs or indications of a geographical nature that are not perceived by consumers and trade circles to be in connection with the specific origin of the goods or services, shall not be considered to be indications of geographical origin within the meaning of this Law, and shall not be protected; including designations, that although they comply with the definition of indications of geographical origin, have lost their original meaning in the territory of Latvia and have become generic names for types of goods or services.
+- (1) Indications of geographical origin, pursuant to the provisions of this Chapter, shall be protected without their registration. - (2) Pursuant to the provisions of international treaties that are binding to Latvia, special protective measures pertaining to specific types of indications of geographical origin or to a fixed list of indications of geographical origin may be prescribed.
+The procedures for the protection and registration of the indications of geographical origin pertaining to agricultural products and foodstuffs, or a list thereof, shall be determined by the Cabinet of Ministers. - (3) Geographic names and signs or indications of a geographical nature that are not perceived by consumers and trade circles to be in connection with the specific origin of the goods or services, shall not be considered to be indications of geographical origin within the meaning of this Law, and shall not be protected; including designations, that although they comply with the definition of indications of geographical origin, have lost their original meaning in the territory of Latvia and have become generic names for types of goods or services.